0xSPIRIT/sculpture/README.txt

 win32_sculpture.exe and sculpture.dll.
 Double-click
 win32_sculpture.exe and run it!

 The game *should* work with GCC as well.
-The build file has a gcc compile line commented out in there.
+The build line for GCC is a bit outdated though, without the use of outputting the .dll